beach umbrella

 • UPF 50+ (or 55+): Excellent Protection

-For more on how fabric density and linings work, read our cluster post: UV Protection for Beach Umbrellas: What to Look For.
+For more on how fabric density and linings work, read our post: UV Protection for Beach Umbrellas: What to Look For.

 Part 3: Understanding Your Sunscreen (The "Second Defense")